tarwn/lessthandot-hugo/blogs/content/posts/2013-01-25-mongodb-how-to-include-and.md

 { "name" : "Xavier", "age" : 10 }
 { "name" : "Zen", "age" : 50 }</pre>

-As you can see this is a little different from SQL, if you in SQL do something like `SELECT name, age FROM Table`, you won&#8217;t get the id or primary key back in the results by default
+As you can see this is a little different from SQL, if you in SQL do something like `SELECT name, age FROM Table`, you won't get the id or primary key back in the results by default

 If you are interested in my other MongoDB posts, you can find them here: